arbuh/go-learning/notes/syntax.md

 N.B., you can declare a method only in the same package where the type is defined!

-A method with a type value (as in the exemple above) gets a copy of the value.
+A method with a type value (as in the example above) gets a copy of the value.
 If you want to modify the provided value, use a pointer receiver:
 ```
 func (p *Person) changeName() {